AlborzNazari/open-intelligence-lab/README.md

 Open Intelligence Lab is an ethical OSINT research platform focused on public‑security intelligence representation, graph‑based threat modeling, and explainable risk analytics.
 It provides a clean, modular environment for researchers, analysts, and engineers who want to explore open‑source intelligence signals **without compromising privacy or ethics**.

----
+### Core Principles

+**No harm clause
+This software may not be used to harass, intimidate, stalk, profile, target, or otherwise harm any individual or group.**
+**No doxxing or exposure
+The database, models, or derived intelligence may not be used to expose personal information, correlate identities for harassment, or facilitate real-world targeting.**
+**No unlawful surveillance
+This project may not be used to conduct unauthorized monitoring, tracking, or surveillance activities.**
+**Defensive and research use only
+The intended use cases are academic research, defensive security analysis, transparency research, and educational experimentation.**
+**No automated punitive decisions
+Outputs from this system must not be used as sole justification for banning, blacklisting, firing, prosecuting, or otherwise penalizing individuals or entities without human review and external verification.**

 ## 🧠 Vision & Philosophy

-Security intelligence is often opaque, proprietary, and difficult to interpret.
+**Security intelligence is often opaque, proprietary, and difficult to interpret.
-This project aims to change that by offering:
+This project aims to change that by offering:**

 - **Transparent intelligence modeling**
 - **Human‑readable explanations**